 Having a team discussion?
 Book a meeting room.
 Holding a product launch?
 Make use of the conference room.
 Need a small break from work?
 Enjoy a complimentary flow of snacks from the pantry.

-But how do you evaluate the amenities and decide if they’re worth the additional spending?
+But how do you evaluate the amenities and decide if they’re worth the additional cost?
 Perhaps this can help you decide:

 |Individual (freelancer, employee)||Group (startup, team)|

-Other considerations would include the location of the co-working space, as well as the number of sites it has and the surrounding amenities (think cafes, gyms etc).
+Other considerations would include the location of the co-working space, as well as the number of sites it has and the surrounding amenities (think transport nodes, eateries, cafes, gyms etc).

 It may seem confusing at first, but the pricing for most co-working spaces is pretty straightforward.
 First, it can be broken down into two different rates – one for day passes and the other for monthly memberships.
 Subsequently, the price under each rate will differ for the various work areas (hot desks, fixed desks, private offices).

 Here’s an overview of the average cost for co-working spaces: